 Steven, who was a surfer and scuba diver, turned and said,“I’m going to do that.
 Take my picture as I jump.”
-This wasn’t such a daring feat for my athletic husband who quickly charged up the hill, jumped, and safely returned to my side.
+This wasn’t a daring feat for my athletic husband, who quickly charged up the hill, jumped, and safely returned to my side.

 It was when I got the brilliant idea to do the same thing that things went terribly wrong.
 I don’t know if it was the margaritas, my desire to impress, or my need to conquer my fear that caused me to have a lapse of sanity.

 “Now it’s my turn,” I said.
 And before I could change my mind, I was trudging up to the top.
 When I looked down at the specks of people below, a voice inside my head shouted STOP!
 But for some reason I ignored my intuition which was trying its best to keep me save me.